REALWorld Law

 Construction contracts have to deal with quite a number of instances where risks have to be allocated between principal and contractor.
 The following examples may be highlighted:

 • Each construction contract must determine who is responsible for providing planning and engineering.
 In a traditional distribution of responsibilities plans and drawings should be provided by the principal.
-If such plans contain matters which the contractor could not reasonably be expected to find out about, the risk will be born by the principal.
+If such plans contain matters which the contractor could not reasonably be expected to find out about, the risk will be borne by the principal.
 Hence, the principal will have no warranty claim against the contractor if the building is not fit for purpose after completion.
 The same rule applies if the contractor realises that the drawings contain an error, notifies the principal about this in writing but is given an instruction to continue on the basis of the existing plans.

 • In a construction contract which is subject to the Civil Code, the contractor bears the financial risk involved in being responsible for the works carried out until they are accepted by the principal.
 Should the works being carried out be destroyed prior to acceptance, basically the contractor must start again at its own cost.
 This rule is slightly changed in contracts subject to the contracting rules for the procurement of public works (VOB/B) – the contractor is entitled to claim remuneration for the parts of the work which it has already carried out.
 However, there is no responsibility on either party to compensate for other damage incurred in the event of force majeure.